ALH477/DeMoD/WHY.md

 ## Why It Matters Together

-Individually, each component is impressive.
+Individually, each component is alright.
 Together, they form a **vertically integrated real-time audio + control + mesh networking stack** that runs entirely locally, with zero cloud dependency, zero GPU dependency, and sub-millisecond determinism.

 ### Embedded → Desktop → Cloud